adelsmee/adelsmee.github.io/_posts/2017-12-02-kickstart-company-blog.md

 ---
 layout : post
 title : How To Kickstart Your Company Blog
+excerpt: Everyone wants a blog but no-one wants to volunteer to write for it.
+Here's how to practice the art of gentle encouragement.
 ---

 *This post was first published on the [Zendesk Engineering blog](https://medium.com/zendesk-engineering/how-to-kickstart-your-company-blog-eacbc604b834)*